Moreneecoder/programming-projects-for-beginners/README.md

 # programming-projects-for-beginners
-This project is a public collection of simple but neatly built programs that help beginners practice and grow.
-This project was initiated to help beginners get past the hurdle of combining key programming concepts into working programs.
+> This project is a public collection of simple but neatly built programs that help beginners practice and grow.
+It was initiated to help beginners get past the hurdle of combining key programming concepts into working programs.